 Fundraising kick-off event

-The University hopes to host more performances and cultural events to benefit the Auditorium Renovation Project in the coming months.
+The University hopes to host more performances and cultural events to benefit the Auditorium Renovation Project.

 We need your help